MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-shift-based-access-flw.md

 audience: admin
 ms.service: msteams
 search.appverid: MET150
-description: Learn how to manage shift-based access in Teams for frontline workers in your organization.
+description: Learn how to manage shift-based access in Teams for Frontline Workers in your organization.
 localization_priority: Normal
 ms.collection:
   - M365-collaboration